dhis2/reports-app/docs/sections/standard-reports.md

 ## Behavior

 The standard reports section will show a list of the available reports.
-These can be filtered by name, edited, deleted.
-New reports can be added and reports with data can be created.
+New reports can be added, existing reports can be filtered by name, edited, deleted.

 ### Loading reports from the DB